 July 19, 2017: We're still waiting to pull our main mid-summer honey crop.
-The bees are finally enjoying a stretch of good weather and they're finally happy and working to build up their hive stores with honey.
-We'd be working against them of we were to begin pulling honey from the hives right now to satisfy our human timeline, so yup, more waiting for bulk buckets this year.
-It's going to be mid-august before we have them ready for pick up.
+The bees are finally enjoying a stretch of good weather It's going to be mid-august before we have bulk buckets of this basswood crop ready for pick up.

 June 28th, 2017: No early summer honey crop this year.
-Sigh.
-The cold rainy weather kept the bees in the hive or out foraging for nectar-filled flowers that just weren't blooming.
+The cold rainy weather kept the bees in the hive or out foraging for nectar-filled flowers that just weren't blooming or had been washed out.
 This means our first crop of 2017 will be the main mid-season honey crop.

 September 16, 2016: Last year saw a fall honey crop failure for the first time in many years here in New England.
 Bees and beekeepers waited with bated breath for a fall nectar flow that never came.
 Seems likely to have been the summer-long persistent drought.
 We managed a very small goldenrod, japanese knotweed and aster crop that had a citrusy- buttery aroma and a strong exotic flavor.
 Sometime extreme weather makes wonderful honey.